Research group

 • Elliot Wood, Honours student, 2015-2016, “Fabrication of self-assembled mono-, Bi- and trilayers based on halogen bonding”.

-• Hien Duong, Postdoc 2014-2016; “All-polymeric Janus nanoparticles”; now Research Fellow at the University of Technology Sydney.
+• Hien Duong, Postdoc 2014-2016; “All-polymeric Janus nanoparticles”.

 • Ms Keyun Shou, Honours 2015; “Self-assembled monolayers based on halogen bonding”.